 The Wallace Scholarly Activities (WSA) program exists to support a community of active, engaged scholars at Macalester College.
-The program awards funds biannually (via one competition each semester) from the Wallace endowment to cover expenses related to the following activities:
+The program awards funds through a proposal competition that takes place each semester.
+The Wallace endowment covers expenses related to the following activities:

 - Domestic and international travel to (a) conduct research, (b) collaborate with colleagues on scholarly work, and (c) disseminate research at conferences.

 - Purchase materials or services related to scholarly activities.
 This includes equipment for the laboratory or field, software, data sets, professional editing or indexing, etc.

 - The WSA program does not support collaborative student-faculty projects in which the student’s intellectual insights or contributions are a primary consideration.
 Instead, the WSA program can pay students to complete specific tasks that further a faculty member’s research agenda (e.g. transcription of interviews, routine preparation of samples, digitization of documents, etc.) The nature of this work means that students are paid hourly and must complete a time card that is approved by a faculty supervisor.
 Payments occur bi-weekly; pay rate is $12.50 per hour +10% fringe benefits (FB) up to a total of $5500 ($5000 hourly + $500 FB).

 - Pedagogical development,

 - Faculty salaries,